netops2devops/cookiecutter-skeletor/README.md

 # About

-This is a slightly opinionated yet simple `cookiecutter` template for my personal use that generates a barebone python project ready to be used with the following:
+This is a slightly opinionated yet simple `cookiecutter` template that generates boilerplate for a barebones python project which is ready to be used with the following:

 - `pytest`      for unit testing
 - `bandit`      for security linting